-Associate Membership in the Confraternity of the Brotherhood of the Priory of St. Willibrord is open to Christian men of outstanding character of any denomination who are drawn to the ideals and the mission of the Order of St. Willibrord.
+Associate Membership in the Confraternity of the Priory of St. Willibrord is open to Christian men of outstanding character of any denomination who are drawn to the ideals and the mission of the Order of St. Willibrord.

-Upon acceptance, the candidate becomes an Associate Brother of the Confraternity and vested by the Master General with the Neck Badge and Mantle of the Order.
-Associates also have a utility uniform that may be worn in the performance of charitable works of the Order.
-Associate Brothers may participate in the life of the Priory, spiritual formation of the Order and live the Rule in his life according to the degree to which he is so called.
-There are twenty-five Associates living in the United States, Africa and Europe.
+Upon acceptance, the candidate becomes an Associate Member of the Confraternity and vested by the Prior on the Feast of St. Willibrord.
+Associates wear a choir mantle for Church services and have a utility uniform that may be worn in the performance of charitable works of the Order.
+Associate Members may participate in the life of the Priory, spiritual formation of the Order and live the Rule in his life according to the degree to which he is so called.
+There are twenty-seven Associates living in the United States, Africa and Europe.

 The Vocation of an Oblate Brother and Religious Life in the Order

-For those Associates who may find themselves desiring the religious life, the vocation of an Oblate Brother begins in the Confraternity.
-Upon mutual discernment by the Order and the Associate, the Associate Brother may be invited to pursue the life of an Oblate Brother in making the Promise of Obedience.
+For those Associates who may find themselves desiring the Religious life, the vocation of an Oblate Brother begins in the Confraternity and its charitable works.
+Upon mutual discernment by the Order and the Associate, the Associate may be invited to pursue the life of an Oblate Brother in making the Promise of Obedience.
 When an Associate is called to further discern the vocation of an Oblate Brother, he is invited to the first stage of his formation called Postulancy.
 All stages of formation commence on the Feast of St. Willibrord, November 7th.
-The Postulant is received by the Master General and vested with the tunic, belt and Pater Noster beads of the Order.
-Postulancy may be residential or non-residential, for married or celibate men, during a period of one year.
+Postulancy may be residential or non-residential, for married or celibate men, for a period of one year.

 Cross of Profession